JLBoor/jlboor.github.io/_posts/angularjs/2015-03-04-angular-best-practices-introduction.md

 but instead
 {% highlight js %} Hello undefined ! {% endhighlight %}

-The reason is that in Javascript, not only all the declarations are moved to the of the current scope, but the assignments are left in place.
+The reason is that in Javascript, not only are all the declarations moved to the top of current scope, but the assignments are left in place.
 That's why the result seems so bizarre.

 What really happens at runtime is